-Taxi Pre-Payment Pilot
+Mandatory Pre-Payment Pilot for Taxis

 The City consulted with vehicles for hire stakeholders to gather input for consideration to develop a mandatory taxi pre-payment pilot project.

 Thank you to over 900 participants who took the survey, available from May 6 to June 26, 2019.
 Participant feedback on what would work best for a pre-payment pilot to improve safety while maintaining convenience for drivers and passengers was analyzed and considered to develop the parameters for the pilot.
 A summary of what we heard, including how feedback was considered is available in the Stakeholder Engagement Summary.

 During the Taxi Pre-Payment Pilot the Mandatory Pre-Payment decal will be present in taxis.